Key policy features

 Diamond, it would seem, is not a girl’s best friend after all, as the insurer finished bottom of a list of 40 car insurers in 2013 when judged by motorists in a poll by leading consumer magazine Auto Express Driver Power Survey.

 The poll judged insurers on communication, speed in settling claims, helpfulness, attitude, value for money and general overall service.
 With reported issues ranging from payments not being taken out, to claims not being settled promptly and generally poor customer service.

 On reviews.co.uk, Diamond has been awarded 4.13 out of 5 from over 90 reviews.
 Based on 50 reviews on Trustpilot, Diamond scores 2.4 out of 10.
 And on reviewcentre.com, Diamond scores 2.8 out of 5 based on over 460 reviews.

 What do the experts say?

-Defaqto, the independent reviewer of financial products, has awarded Diamond 3 out of 5 stars, which means it is a “standard product category providing an average level of features and benefits”.
+Defaqto, the independent reviewer of financial products, has awarded Diamond 4 out of 5 Stars.
+A Star rating indicates where a product sits on the market based on the comprehensiveness of its features.